indiana-nikel/brainstation_instructor_challenge/README.md

-# brainstation_instructor_challenge
+# BrainStation Instructor Challenge, Data Science

-Repository for the BrainStation Instuctor Challenge for Data Science.
+This is repository for the BrainStation Instuctor Challenge  activity.
+If you are a student, `git clone` this repository onto your own computer.

+The activity for this challenge can be found under the activity folder and is an iPython Notebook.
+You will ne Jupyter or another notebook editor to be able to complete the activity.